tutek1/DTLabs/03_Platformer2D/lab03.md

 To use our sprite sheet in Godot, we need to create a `TileSet` resource.
 This resource will store how the sprite sheet should be used (tile bounds, physics shapes, color modulation, etc.).

 #### TileSet Creation
-Let's create a save a new `TileSet` resource.
+Let's create and save a new `TileSet` resource.
 1. **Right-click** the `Sprites` folder.
 2. Select `+ Create new` -> `Resource`
 3. Search for **"TileSet"** and press `Create`